-Unresolved business disputes can take up valuable time, money and resources.
+Unresolved business disputes can take up valuable management time, incur significant costs and be a drain on business resources.

-Disputes can have a draining effect on day-to-day business activities.
-They can take up valuable management time and lead to significant costs being incurred.
-They can also cause reputational risks for those on both sides.
-As a result, most businesses want to avoid disputes wherever possible and resolve them efficiently when they arise.
+Combined with the reputational risks on both sides, most businesses want to avoid disputes wherever possible and resolve them efficiently when they arise.

 Often seen as a “pay now, argue later” process, adjudication is normally used to resolve construction disputes, as the parties to a construction contract cannot contract out of it.

 Adjudication generally takes 28 days – although this can be extended with the process kick-started by one party serving a notice.
 Usually, an adjudicator can’t award costs unless the parties have otherwise agreed.
 Crucially, adjudication awards are enforced by the courts.

 Adjudication is designed to safeguard cash flow for businesses by stopping one side from withholding payments from the other for long periods of time.
 However, the process is often used to finalise disputes with the vast majority of adjudicators’ decisions being unreservedly accepted by the parties.